fBrx/fBrx.github.io-cms/content/project/language-xtext.md

 ## Current State

-The current state of the project is pretty much wip - with the only problem beeing, that I don't have much time to put any more effort into this.
+The current state of the project is pretty much wip - with the only problem being, that I don't have much time to put any more effort into this.

 So if there are any contributions I would be happy to include them.